Triquetra: Insular art

 High Crosses and slabs.
 An example from early medieval stonework is the Anglo-Saxon frithstool at Hexham Abbey.

 The symbol has been interpreted as representing the Holy Trinity, especially since the Celtic revival of the 19th century.
-The original intention by the early medieval artists is unknown and experts warn against over-interpretation.
+The original intention by the early medieval artists is unknown and should not be subject to over-interpretation.
 It is, however, regularly used as a Trinitarian symbol in contemporary Catholic iconography.

 Buddhist tradition

 The triquetra has been a known symbol in Japan called Musubi Mitsugashiwa.
 Being one of the forms of the Iakšaku dynasty signs, it reached Japan with the dynasty's Kāśyapīya spreading technology and Buddhism via the Kingdom of Khotan, China, and Korea.

 Modern use

 The triquetra is often used artistically as a design element when Celtic knotwork is used, especially in association with the modern Celtic nations.
 The triquetra, also known as an "Irish Trinity Knot", is often found as a design element in popular Irish jewelry such as claddaghs and other wedding or engagement rings.
 Some Christians use the triquetra as a symbol for the Trinity.

+In the 19th century interest in archeology and medieval Celtic art led to the reuse of the Triquetra as a motif of the Celtic Revival.
+One of the earliest references to the triquetra as a Trinity symbol was by Dr. George Petrie in his 1845 book The Ecclesiastical Architecture of Ireland.
+Another leading scholar, J. Romilly Allen, expressed his doubts about Trinity symbolism in his 1905 book Early Christian Monuments of Scotland.

 Celtic pagans or neopagans who are not of a Celtic cultural orientation may use the triquetra to symbolise a variety of concepts and mythological figures.
 Due to its presence in insular Celtic art, Celtic Reconstructionists use the triquetra either to represent one of the various triplicities in their cosmology and theology (such as the tripartite division of the world into the realms of Land, Sea, and Sky), or as a symbol of one of the specific Celtic triple goddesses – for example the battle goddess, The Morrígan.
 The symbol is also sometimes used by Wiccans, White Witches, and some New Agers to symbolise the Triple Goddess, or as a protective symbol.